Implementing a code of conduct

 Methods of delivering the code

 Induction training is a chance for employers and new employees to review and understand expectations and requirements.
-Along with a code of conduct, the induction package may include a training manual, mission statement, workplace health and safety information or any other information that you wish to deliver to new employees.
+Along with a code of conduct, the induction package may include a training manual, mission statement, work health and safety information or any other information that you wish to deliver to new employees.

 A business representative - such as the owner, manager, supervisor, HR staff member or trainer - could work through the code of conduct and other requirements and expectations with existing employees.